core-wg/oscore/draft-ietf-core-object-security.md

 ## Secure Subscribe to Sensor

-This example targets the scenario in Section 3.2 of {{I-D.hartke-core-e2e-security-reqs}} and illustrates a client requesting subscription to a blood sugar measurement resource (GET /glucose), first receiving the value 220 mg/dl and then a second value 180 mg/dl.
+This example illustrates a client requesting subscription to a blood sugar measurement resource (GET /glucose), first receiving the value 220 mg/dl and then a second value 180 mg/dl.

 ~~~~~~~~~~~
 Client  Proxy  Server